Inzaghi2012/sybil/doc/rss.md

 title:title or null
 description:description or null
-link:link # point to real source site source:RSSurl # !!! primary key or _id used when search
+link:link # point to real source site source:RSSurl # base64 primary key _id used when search
 auther: auther or null
 language: language or null
 favicon:favicon or null